solaade0101/CoverCoop/README.md

  Public Functions

  `registerdriver`
-Register a new driver in the SafeDrive protocol.
+Register a new driver in the CoverCoop protocol.
  Returns: Success message or error

  `recorddrivingtrip (distance: uint) (duration: uint) (safetyrating: uint)`